stkwan/stock-primer-ai/README.md

 ## Quick Start

-* To quickly begin using the application, visit the production website here:
+To quickly begin using the application, visit the production website here:

 [https://primestock.vercel.app/](https://primestock.vercel.app/)

-OR
+OR clone the repo and,

-* To install, enter in the command line:
+1. Install dependencies, enter in the command line:

 ```
 npm install
 ```

-* To run the application locally, enter in the command line:
+2. Run the application locally, enter in the command line:

 ```
 npm run app